darkwhispering/Simple-Instagram-Embed/readme.txt

 Contributors: darkwhispering
 Tags: social, plugin, instagram, embed, instagram embed, image, video, oembed Requires at least: 3.0.0
-Tested up to: 4.4.2
+Tested up to: 4.5.2
-Stable tag: 2.1.0
+Stable tag: 2.1.1

-Paste any link to a instagram picture or video in your post and the plugin replace your instagram link with the Instagram Embed directly in your posts just like wordpress replace your youtube links to youtube embeds.
+Paste any link to a Instagram picture or video in your post and the plugin replace your Instagram link with the Instagram Embed directly in your posts just like Wordpress replace your Youtube links to Youtube embeds.

 == Description ==

-Paste any link to a instagram picture or video in your post and the plugin replace your instagram link with the [Instagram Embed](http://blog.instagram.com/post/55095847329/introducing-instagram-web-embeds) directly in your posts just like wordpress replace your youtube links to youtube embeds.
+Paste any link to a Instagram picture or video in your post and the plugin replace your Instagram link with the [Instagram Embed](http://blog.instagram.com/post/55095847329/introducing-instagram-web-embeds) directly in your posts just like Wordpress replace your Youtube links to Youtube embeds.

-Settings page avaliable where you can specify the maximum width the embed is allowed to be, and hide the caption if you would like that.
+Settings page available where you can specify the maximum width the embed is allowed to be, and hide the caption if you would like that.
 If you site is responsive, the embed will resize down nicely on tablet and mobile devices.

 If you find any issues, please report them in the support section so they can be addressed.
 Thank you!